-Please reconcile your date analysis to that of Sir Robert Anderson in his book The Coming Prince?
+Is the date analysis of Sir Robert Anderson correct in his book The Coming Prince?
 I enjoyed your analysis at Prophecy of Daniels’ 70 Weeks.
 I would appreciate more detail of your references to the early church fathers.

 Two notable books have been published on Daniel’s prophecy of 70 weeks and the death of the Messiah predicted in Daniel 9:24-26.
 The first important book is The Coming Prince, authored by Sir Robert Anderson.
 The second notable book is The Chronological Aspects of the Life of Christ, authored by Harold Hoehner.
 The calculations given by both men and the calculations presented in my document titled, Prophecy of Daniels’ 70 Weeks are similar.
 There are three parts to their date calculations: 1) the end date or the fulfillment date of the prophecy, 2) the length of time predicted between the start and 3) end dates and then the start date of the prophecy.